cealyssa814/eCommerceAPI/README.md

 📌 Project Overview
 ===================

-EasyShop is a RESTful e-commerce backend built with Java, Spring Boot, and MySQL.
+Record Shop is a RESTful e-commerce backend built with Java, Spring Boot, and MySQL.
 This capstone demonstrates backend development concepts, including user authentication, role-based authorization, database persistence, and API testing.

 The application supports user registration and login with JWT authentication, category management with admin permissions, and structured DAO-based database access.